Make Trouble, Watch Things Happen

 “Ben, here’s something for you,” Sichet added, “for your young daughter and her friends, four tickets to the Shebubu concert, seats right up front with no ID scanning to get in either.”

-Breaking the law, not for the first or last time. bending the rules was a win-win for both of them.
-Sichet had first played these games at StarHall, the boarding school where he had spent most of his youth.
+Breaking the law, not for the first or last time. bending the rules was a win-win for both Dodd and him.
+At StarHall, the boarding school where he had spent most of his youth, he learned to excel at these games.

 With money and power, rules were just lines.
 Smart people knew the power grid and which wires were live and which could be snipped, rewired or ignored.
 The fuse boxes were in the palaces of the powerful.